Real-hackbard/Plugin-Creator/README.md

 In computing, a plug-in (also spelled plugin), add-in (also addin, add-on, or addon) or extension is a [software component](https://en.wikipedia.org/wiki/Software_component) that extends the functionality of an existing software system without requiring the system to be [re-built](https://en.wikipedia.org/wiki/Software_build).
 A plug-in feature is one way that a system can be customizable.

+Plugins can be created by the same publisher as the main software.
+It’s also common to see third-party plugins developed by other companies or developers.

+The word “extension” is also commonly used to refer to a plugin.
+Although given a different name, extensions work the same way as plugins, namely by adding functionality without altering the main program.

+# What are plugins used for?
+Plugins are used to add extra features to a web program without changing the main program.
+They are used on a range of programs, from CMSs to browsers.

+A plugin can help improve the user experience and make it easier for users to make certain changes.
+For example, WordPress plugins make it easier to interact with the CMS.
+Users can easily alter the code and functionality of their website by downloading a plugin instead of writing the code themselves.

+A browser plugin, often called an extension, interacts with the browser.
+Some examples of browser plugins may be ad blockers that prevent you from seeing advertisements on websites, or overlays that provide you extra information.

+Although plugins are still commonly used in computer programs and apps, their use in web browsers has reduced over the past few years.
+Plugins like Adobe Flash Player, which was once an important plugin for interactive elements like videos and games, have been replaced by HTML5, providing a superior user experience.